kevlie/Feeding-Canadian-Kids/d1/product-and-planning.md

   - AC: Restaurant partners should be able to easily view the amount of food they committed to in their application for each day.
 + As a potential restaurant partner, I want to know the status of my application so I can be assured that it is under review, and also get to know my required actions.
   - AC: restaurant users should be able to view their application status and any feedback given by FCK staff members.
++ As a prospective restaurant/program partner, I want a streamlined application form in a central place so I can join the Feeding Canadian Kids project easily.
+  - AC: proospective restaurant/program partners should be able to submit a form that requests all the required information to apply on the website.
 + As a partner, I want to know how much food im receiving and which restaurant is providing it so I can plan ahead.
   - AC: Program partners should be able to view the amount of food that the partners they’ve been paired with have committed to them.